A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

 Like Wu--Yang, this formulation remains closely tied to the density-centered constrained-search picture, but replaces exact multiplier enforcement by quadratic penalization.

 \textit{Structural conclusion.} The ZMP formulation is the quadratic-penalty relaxation of the same density-constrained inverse Kohn--Sham problem.

-\subsubsection{Explicit state-constraint formulations: the PDE-constrained paradigm}
+\subsection{Explicit state-constraint formulations: the PDE-constrained paradigm}

-A third route is to enlarge the constrained system rather than to eliminate the state variables through a reduced potential optimization or to relax the density condition through a quadratic penalty alone.
-In this approach, the KS state equations \eqref{eq:ks_state} are retained explicitly as constraints, while the density-reproduction condition \eqref{eq:density_reproduction} is enforced through a tracking-type objective or, in some formulations, through additional explicit constraints.
-From the present viewpoint, this is the essential structure of the PDE-constrained paradigm: the inverse KS problem is formulated as an explicit state-constraint optimization problem rather than as a reduced multiplier problem or a pure penalty relaxation \cite{JensenWasserman2018,HinzePinnauUlbrichUlbrich2009, Troeltzsch2010,ShiWasserman2021}.
+A third route is to enlarge the constrained system rather than to reduce the state dependence through a fixed-potential inner problem or to relax the density condition through a quadratic penalty alone.
+In the tracking variant considered here, the KS state equations \eqref{eq:ks_state} are retained explicitly as constraints, while the density-reproduction condition \eqref{eq:density_reproduction} enters through a tracking-type objective.
+Formulations that impose both relations as hard constraints belong instead to the coupled-feasibility class discussed in Sec.~IV.C.
+Here ``tracking'' is used in the standard PDE-constrained optimization sense: the objective measures the mismatch between a state-dependent quantity and a prescribed target.
+From the present viewpoint, this is the essential structure of the PDE-constrained paradigm: the inverse KS problem is formulated as an explicit state-constraint optimization problem rather than as a reduced multiplier problem or a pure penalty relaxation \cite{JensenWasserman2018,HinzePinnauUlbrichUlbrich2009,Troeltzsch2010,ShiWasserman2021}.

 At the schematic level, one considers an optimization problem of the form